filiprescic/filiprescic.github.io/docs/index.md

 # Welcome!

-???+ info "Latest updates"
+!!! info "Latest updates"
       - Erasmus+ Mobility at the Facultad de Ciencias, Universidad de Zaragoza.
 Period: 13.
 1. 2025. - 12.
 2. 2025.
       - COST Action CA18108 "*White Paper and Roadmap for Quantum Gravity Phenomenology in the Multi-Messenger Era*" published in *Classical and Quantum Gravity*.
-You can read it [here](https://doi.org/10.1088/1361-6382/ad605a).
+You can find it [here](https://doi.org/10.1088/1361-6382/ad605a).

     ??? info "2024"
         - Research visit at the Department of Physics and Astronomy "Galileo Galilei" of the University of Padova.
 The stay was funded by the Croatian Science Foundation Oubound Mobility grant MOBDOK-2023.
 Period: 16.
 9. 2024. - 31.
 12. 2024.
         - Published research paper in *Physical Review D* titled "*Approaches to photon absorption in a Lorentz inavariance violation scenario*".
-You can read it [here](https://doi.org/10.1103/PhysRevD.110.063035).
+You can find it [here](https://doi.org/10.1103/PhysRevD.110.063035).
         - Erasmus+ Mobility at the Facultad de Ciencias, Universidad de Zaragoza.
 Period: 2.
 9. 2024. - 15.
 9. 2024.
         - Participated at the "*Fifth annual conference on quantum gravity phenomenology in the multi-messenger era (QGMM24)*" in Madrid, Spain
         - Participated at the "*MPIK-CDY School on the Future of Gamma-Ray Astronomy*" in Heidelberg, Germany